Budgeting for university

 If you have items of value that you no longer want or need, consider selling them.
 This could range from clothes to mobile phones to computer games.
 If it's an electronic item, make sure you wipe your data.

-You may have to estimate some costs if you're heading to university for the first time.
-Just remember to update your estimates with your actual spending costs as soon as you can.
+You may have to estimate some costs if you're heading to uni for the first time.
+Just remember to update your estimates with your actual costs as soon as you can.
 When managing your finances, it's vital to be honest about what you spend.
 Students can underestimate their expenditure by as much as 50%.

 It can be helpful to think of costs in two groups: essential costs and variable expenses.